 What has it been like to work for Energetics?

 In my previous role, I was part of a business that had over 5,000 employees in Australia and over 500,000 employees globally.
 Coming to Energetics, it has been wonderful being able to get to know everyone in the company on a more personal level, particularly those in the Strategy solution.
 Everyone has been super welcoming since I joined, a testimony to the culture and leadership of the Energetics, and I have learnt a lot and continue to learn from the projects I work on and the colleagues I work with.
-All in all, it has been a wonderful first year working here!
+All in all, it has been a wonderful couple of years working here!

 Have you recommended working here to a friend and if so, why?